harrystech/arthur-redshift-etl/README.md

  /_/    \_\_|   \__|_| |_|\__,_|_|    |_|  \_\___|\__,_|___/_| |_|_|_|  \__| |______|  |_|  |______|
 ```

+Arthur is an ETL tool for managing a data warehouse in the AWS ecosystem.
+Arthur is designed to manage a warehouse in full-rebuild mode where the entire warehouse is rebuilt, from scratch, every night.
+Arthur is *not* designed to support streaming or micro-batch ETL.
+Arthur is best suited for organizations whose data are managed in a stateful transactional database and have lots of complicated business logic for their data transformations that they want to be able to manage effectively.

 This README outlines how to get started with the ETL.
 This includes information about setting up _Arthur_ which is the driver for ETL activities.